 About HIX ART

-Established by the restaurateur and author Mark Hix in 2012.
+HIX ART was established by the restaurateur and author Mark Hix in 2012.
 It is located in the basement of Tramshed on Rivington Street in Shoreditch, London, and is run by Director Sophie Harriott.
-Its stages up to eight exhibitions annually, and its curatorial programme embraces a wide range of artists, from the established to the undiscovered.
+It stages up to eight exhibitions annually, and its curatorial programme embraces a wide range of artists, from the established to the undiscovered.

 The HIX Award is an annual art prize set up by the restaurateur and author Mark Hix in 2013.
 The award is open to current students and recent graduates of UK art colleges.
 It was created to give young artists a platform to showcase their work and take their first steps in their professional careers.
 It carries a £10,000 first prize to put towards studio costs and the winner also receives a solo exhibition at HIX ART.